rahulbedjavalge/SportIQ/README.md

 - **Chat Interface**: Simple, responsive UI for interacting with the bot
 - **Intent Recognition**: NLP model classifies user queries into 10 sports-related intents
 - **Database Queries**: Retrieves sports data from a local SQLite database
-- **Text Polishing**: Uses AI to rephrase sports text for better engagement
+- **Text Polishing**: Uses AI to rephrase sports text for better engagement (always enabled)
+- **Example Questions**: Click the "Questions" button to view and select from example queries in a grid
 - **Offline Training**: Trains the NLP model locally with reproducible results
 - **Deployable**: Ready for deployment on Vercel or other platforms